 Big Drum in Carriacou

 Many well researched articles and books have been written about the origins and culture of ‘Big Drum’ in Carriacou.
 For detailed information I suggest ‘Big Drum Ritual in Carriacou’ by Lorna McDaniel and ‘African Themes in the Paintings of Canute Caliste’ by Donald R. Hill.
 I have no intention of trying to emulate such expert writings.
-I would simply like to show the few photographs I took of Big Drum at Prospect ‘Maroon’ on the night of Friday May 17th 1968.
+I would simply like to show the few photographs I took of Big Drum at Harvey Vale.
 I wish now that I’d taken a lot more.
 I would really like to know the names of the drummers and, if possible, the names of the dancers in the photographs.
 My assumption is that the drummers could be from the following names: Haynes Williamson, ‘Sugar’ Adams or the Lambert brothers.
 These were the main drummers on the island at that time (according to Christine David in her booklet, Folklore of Carriacou).

 Big Drum at Harvey Vale

 My first introduction to Big Drum came soon after I arrived in the island on Sat.
 Sept.
 23rd 1967.
 Part of my diary entry for that day reads much as follows:

 “After writing letters home we (George, Cathy and I) waited for Mackie to take us to Harvey Vale for ‘Big Drum’.